KMBH-CD

-KCWT-CD (channel 21) is a low-power, Class A television station licensed to McAllen, Texas, United States, serving the Lower Rio Grande Valley as an affiliate of The CW Plus.
-The station also carries non-commercial PBS programming on its fourth subchannel.
-KCWT-CD is owned by Entravision Communications alongside Harlingen-licensed Fox affiliate KFXV, channel 60 (and translators KMBH-LD and KXFX-CD), McAllen-licensed Univision affiliate KNVO (channel 48), and Class A UniMás affiliate KTFV-CD (channel 32).
-The stations share studios on North Jackson Road in McAllen, while KCWT-CD's transmitter is located in La Feria, Texas.
+KMBH-CD (channel 21) is a low-power, Class A television station licensed to McAllen, Texas, United States, serving the Lower Rio Grande Valley and carrying non-commercial PBS programming.
+KMBH-CD is owned by Entravision Communications alongside Harlingen-licensed Fox affiliate KFXV, channel 60 (and translators KMHB-LD and KXFX-CD), McAllen-licensed Univision affiliate KNVO (channel 48), and Class A UniMás affiliate KTFV-CD (channel 32).
+The stations share studios on North Jackson Road in McAllen, while KMBH-CD's transmitter is located in La Feria, Texas.

-Previously, KCWT was a low-power translator of KXFX-CA and KTFV-CA. Entravision has held the rights to The CW in the market since 2007 on several stations; previous to that, it aired on a cable-only affiliate, "KMHB" (later "Rio Grande Valley's CW").
+Previously, KMBH was a low-power translator of KXFX-CA and KTFV-CA. Entravision held the rights to The CW in the market from 2007 to 2026 on several stations; previous to that, it aired on a cable-only affiliate, "KMHB" (later "Rio Grande Valley's CW").

+Unlike other PBS member stations, KMBH-CD holds the distinction of being the sole PBS member station to broadcast under commercial/for-profit ownership.

 History

 Until 2014, KCWT broadcast on analog channel 30.
-KCWT launched a digital feed on RF channel 23 that March; however, the station maps to virtual channel 21, as nearby Mexican station XHAB-TDT in Matamoros, Tamaulipas, whose digital broadcasts use RF channel 30, also mapped to virtual channel 30 rather than its analog channel 7 (it now uses virtual channel 8).
-(Channel 23 is itself unavailable to KCWT as a virtual channel, as it is used in the Rio Grande Valley by KVEO-TV.)
-Even before then, KCWT, as had previous CW affiliate KSFE-LD (channel 67, now Fox affiliate KMBH-LD), has long branded as "CW 21" in reflection of its channel 21 slot on area cable systems.
+KCWT launched a digital feed on RF channel 23 that March; however, the station maps to virtual channel 21, as nearby Mexican station XHAB-TDT in Matamoros, Tamaulipas, whose digital broadcasts used RF channel 30, also mapped to virtual channel 30 rather than its analog channel 7 (it now uses virtual channel 8).
+(Channel 23 was itself unavailable to KCWT as a virtual channel, as it was used in the Rio Grande Valley by KVEO-TV.)
+Even before then, KCWT, as had previous CW affiliate KSFE-LD (channel 67, now Fox affiliate KMHB-LD), long branded as "CW 21" in reflection of its channel 21 slot on area cable systems.

-After sister station XHRIO-TDT (channel 15) ceased operations on December 31, 2021, KCWT became the sole CW+ affiliate in the Rio Grande Valley.
+After sister station XHRIO-TDT (channel 15) ceased operations on December 31, 2021, KCWT became the sole CW Plus affiliate in the Rio Grande Valley.

-Technical information
+In 2020, KCWT began carrying PBS's national feed on its fourth digital subchannel.
+PBS had previously been provided by KMBH-TV (now KFXV) until 2018, when that station's transmitter was damaged in a power surge.

+In July 2026, it was reported that The CW would move to KGBT-TV and pulled from KCWT-CD, effective September 1.